fabianschuhmann/fabianschuhmann.github.io/presentations/_posts/2025-12-10-aarhusmdmeeting.md

 ---
 layout: news
 excerpt: "TS2CG 2.0 -- a membrane builder"
-title: "Talk and Poster (won a poster award) at the 3rd Annual Workshop on Advances in Molecular Modeling 2025in Aarhus, Denmark"
+title: "Talk and Poster (won a poster award) at the 3rd Annual Workshop on Advances in Molecular Modeling 2025 in Aarhus, Denmark"
 tags: [presentation]
 category: presentation
 ---